CAYdenberg/monacle/README.md

 1. `gulp vendor`, then `gulp`.

-1. Run, `npm start`, open a browser and go to `http://localhost/3000` or whatever port you used above.
+1. Run `npm start`, open a browser and go to `http://localhost/3000` or whatever port you used above.

 1. To begin development with watch and automatic reloading, run `gulp watch`.
 A new browser tab should open at `localhost:4000`